How Mitogen Works¶

 removing itself from sleeping, each sleeping thread tests if closed is

-, and if so throws LatchError
+True, and if so throws LatchError.

 It is necessary to ensure at most one byte is delivered on each socket, even if the latch is being torn down, as the sockets outlive the scope of a single latch, and must never have extraneous data buffered on them, as this will cause unexpected wakeups if future latches sleep on the same thread.